kennytilton/mxtodomvc/README.md

 This is the story of another 80KLOC Matrix app, a [clinical drug trial management system](http://smuglispweeny.blogspot.com/2008/03/my-biggest-lisp-project.html) with dataflow extended even deeper into a persistent Lisp object system (CLOS) database.

 ### Summary
-Rewired reads and writes let Matrix transparently capture the dependency graph implicit in the application code we write.
+We began with a mystery: how does rewiring reads and writes of properties produce a new approach to application development?
+We then learned:
+* properties can be expressed as small functions of other properties.
+* dependencies of one property on another is recorded automatically, and changes propagate automatically.
+This transparency lets us focus on application semantics.
+* observers express change usefully, such as updating the dom.
+* everything is efficient because change is property by property.
+* and all the above applies across view, model, and external libraries with sufficient glue code.

+We program declaratively, functionally, in manageable chunks. mxWeb/Matrix then brings that code to life, reliablyand efficiently, with automatic state consistency.

+We saw first that the rewiring automatically captures the fine-grained dependency graph (DAG) implicit in A reading B. With the DAG in hand, we update state (including the DOM) reliably and efficiently.

-The transparency means we think *only* about our applications while coding.
-Because we build applications from small, declarative formulas, even the largest application decomposes naturally into manageable chunks.
+With the engine handling state change, we think only about our applications while coding.

-These formulas are functional yet fast, cacheing computations.
-Cache invalidation is auto
+We saw that applications are built up property by property in small, declarative, functonal formulas.
+Being small, they are easy to write, debug, and revise.
+They are functional yet fast, cacheing computations.
+Cache invalidation is automatic and precise thanks again to the captured DAG.

-Because this formulaic authoring extends to the model and not just the view, we enjoy this automaticity more broadly.
-With sufficent "glue" code, external libraries are brought under the dataflow umbrella.
-Dataflow then shapes the entire application.
+We saw all this applied to the model as well as to the view, and further to external libraries.
+The coding "wins" are enjoyed across the whole application.

-mxWeb&trade; makes web pages easier to build, debug, and revise simply by changing what happens when we read and write properties.
+mxWeb&trade; makes web pages easier to build, debug, and revise.

 #### Postscript: on mutation
 Clojurians understand well the danger of mutation.
 Via the `re-frame` doc we have: